 The plumber and I agreed that I would demo up to where he could just come in and move the water supply, drain pipe and dryer vent.
-This was the only labour expense for this whole laundry room makeover.
+This was the only labor expense for this whole laundry room makeover.
 Everything else was DIY.

 Here you can see the wall opened up, exposing everything that had to be moved over to the wall on the right of this photo.
 I also took down the two closet doors and their framework.

 We had to build new walls (two short ones forming a corner) to separate the laundry from the master bedroom.

-It was a tricky job for someone who doesn’t do this for a living, but he passed the inspection with flying colours.
-It was also a great practice run for doing all the electrical work when we start finishing our basement.
-Posts about this massive undertaking will follow!
+It was a tricky job for someone who doesn’t do this for a living, but he passed the inspection with flying colors.
+It was also a great practice run for doing all the electrical work when we remodel our basement.
 (I do not recommend doing your own electrical work without the necessary knowledge and experience.)

 My work does not look professional during the process, but I keep going until it is perfect, even if it takes ten times longer.
 It’s a messy job, especially when you start to sand it smooth, but extremely rewarding when it’s all done.

 After what felt like endless weeks of work, the walls were finally seamless and smooth, ready to be primed and painted.

-Flooring and trim
+Flooring and Trim

 For flooring, I chose luxury vinyl tiles.
 It kind of looks like a cement floor and not the usual wood look.